 We have made awards to certain employees that are subject to market-based performance conditions ("performance share units").
 Subject to the terms and conditions set forth in the applicable performance share unit award agreements and the 2016 Plan, grants of performance share units are subject to a vesting period of three years (the "Vesting Period") that is dependent on the achievement of certain performance goals.
 Such performance share unit awards consist of two separate components.
-Performance share units that comprise the first component are subject to a three-year performance cycle.
-Performance share units that comprise the second component are further divided into three separate tranches, each of which is subject to a separate one-year performance cycle within the full three-year performance cycle.
+Performance share units that comprise the first component are subject to athree-year performance cycle.
+Performance share units that comprise the first component are subject to a separateone-year performance cycle within the full three-year performance cycle.
 The vesting of the performance share units is generally dependent on (i) the achievement of the Company's total shareholder return ("TSR") performance goals relative to the TSR achievement of a peer group of companies (the "Peer Group") over the applicable performance cycle, and (ii) the continued employment of the recipient of the performance share unit award throughout the Vesting Period.